p1x3l101-10/hex/README.md

 # How to install

+## Option 1: Bootstrap pack
+There is a bootstrap prismlauncher instance that you can just import in the releases page

+## Option 2: Manually

 Import the unsup Prismlauncher component into an empty instance on version `1.19.2` with fabric installed (unsup can change the fabric version, so dont worry about getting the correct version)
 <details>
 <summary>How to install a custom component</summary>